WeareJH/m2-module-import/README.md

 #### Filters

-Filters allow you to ignore some rows of data from the source, if the filter returns false for a particular record, then it will be discarded, see below where we ignore something with a price of over 100, completely arbitrary of course.
+Filters allow you to ignore some rows of data from the source.
+Ff the filter returns false for a particular record, then it will be discarded.
+See below where we ignore something with a price of over 100, completely arbitrary of course.

 ```php
 <?php